 Jeff was killed in a mid-air training accident near San Diego on 19 November 1974, when his A-4C aircraft collided at 16,000 feet above the Pacific Ocean with an F-4J Phantom II.
 The collision occurred 35 miles northwest of San Diego.
 Jeff was returning to Miramar at the time of the accident and the F-4J was headed for the Pacific Missile Range northwest of San Diego.
 A twenty-hour search was conducted for Jeff covering 200 miles of the Pacific, but to no avail.
 Jeff was presumed dead and lost at sea.
 The F-4 Phantom pilot and RIO ejected and were rescued 35 miles from San Diego.

-Jeff left his wife, Sally, who was pregnant at the time of the accident
+Jeff was survived by his wife, Sally, who was pregnant at the time of the accident.

 Updated: November 05, 2018